LoopKit/loopdocs/docs/version/development.md

 ## Updates in `dev`

-This section provides an overview of changes to `dev` compared to `Loop 3.6.x`.
+This section provides an overview of changes to `dev` compared to `Loop 3.8.x`.

 Please check the [development channel in zulipchat](https://loop.zulipchat.com/#narrow/channel/144182-development) for notifications when an update to the `dev` branch is expected so you will be prepared.
 Do this **before** you install a `dev` build from TestFlight.

+There are no differences between `dev` and `main` at this time.

+## Updates from 3.6 to 3.8

-The following features are found only in `dev` at this time.
-The updates are provided in reverse chronological order.
+The updates developed in `dev` are provided in reverse chronological order.

 ### v3.7.7